twbs/bootstrap/docs/content/buttons.md

 title: Buttons
 ---

+Buttons are used to execute actions in forms, dialogs, and more.
 Use any of the available button classes to quickly create a styled button.

+## Examples

+Bootstrap includes six predefined button styles, each serving its own semantic purpose.

 {% example html %}
 <!-- Provides extra visual weight and identifies the primary action in a set of buttons -->